circle314/circle314/README.md

 Recent changes made to the framework have "broken" functionality in projects it has been used in, and there are still quite a few changes to be made to interfaces of near-complete modules.

-Also, some modules are slated for removal or entire revamp, including Authentication, FileLocation, IO, Modelling (deprecated), ParameterSet, Rendering, Schema (deprecated), and Session.
+Also, some modules are slated for removal or entire revamp, including:

+ - FileLocator (revamp)
+ - IO (future removal)
+ - RenderableObject (revamp)
+ - Rendering (revamp)
+ - Session (future removal)

-Modules that are safe to use at the moment include Collection, Concept, Data, Encoding, Encryption, ErrorHandling, ExceptionHandling, Hash, and Type.
+Modules that are safe to use at the moment include

+ - Collection
+ - Constant
+ - Concept
+ - Data
+ - Encoding
+ - Encryption
+ - ErrorHandling
+ - ExceptionHandling
+ - Hash
+ - ShutdownHandler
+ - Type

 If you wish to use this library, feel free to, it's publicly available for a reason.
 The documentation is currently quote lacking, but only because the guts of the code base are still under work.
 I am happy to explain how to best utilise this